koushik80/uptime-monitoring/README.md

 </div>

 <div>
 <p align="left">This is my practice session with Node to keep myself on track with it.
 Here won't use any library like Express.
-To idea is to utilize and understand the core concept of Node.</p>
+The idea is to utilize and understand the core concept of Node and to create an API.</p>

 </div>
 <h3 align="left">References: :paperclips:</h3>